carpentries/lesson-development-training/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-**Note:** most of the content in this chapter is reproduced or adapted from [The Carpentries Instructor Training curriculum](https://carpentries.github.io/instructor-training/01-welcome/index.html).
+**Note:** some of the content in this course is reproduced or adapted from [The Carpentries Instructor Training curriculum](https://carpentries.github.io/instructor-training/01-welcome/index.html).

 ::: discussion